Updated: March 22, 2022

 As you may know, Delaware is one of only three states that continue to ban all winery-to-consumer direct shipping.
 The other two are Mississippi and Utah.

-But we have some good news.
-House Bill 210 was introduced this week and, if passed, would allow American wineries licensed by Delaware to ship a limited amount of wine directly to your Delaware home or office.
+But the good news is that House Bill 210 was introduced and, if passed, would allow American wineries licensed by Delaware to ship a limited amount of wine directly to your Delaware home or office.
 And on March 22, 2022, the bill passed the House Committee on Economic Development/Banking/Insurance and Commerce by an 8-4-1 margin.
 But it still has a long ways to go.

-Sponsored by Representative Michael Smith, the bill needs local consumer support in the next week or two.
+Sponsored by Representative Michael Smith, the bill needs local consumer support!

 - Write Your State Legislators: Take two minutes to complete the form below, personalize a message, and it will be sent automatically to your legislators who will consider the bill.